ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * A BPI test instance is set up and running.
 * A workgroup and its members are set up in the BPI.
 * The workgroup is attached to a workstep instance in the BPI.
-* The workgroup's security policy defining workgroup member authorizations are defined in the BPI system.
+* The workgroup's security policy defining workgroup member authorizations is defined in the BPI system.

 Test Steps: